 \section{Deprojection algorithm}

-The deprojection algorithm detailed in this appendix is largely inspired from the method described in the appendix of \cite{mclaughlin1999efficiency}.
-In order to describe the method we take a simple example, as shown in Fig. \ref{dep_scheme} \citep[from][]{mclaughlin1999efficiency}.
-We assume that the cluster is a perfect sphere, we divide the sphere in a central core and two spherical shells, the radii of the sphere and the two shells are respectively $r_0$, $r_1$ and $r_2$.
-This sphere is intersected by cylindrical annulii of radii $R_0$,$R_1$ and $R_2$, for simplicity we have $r_i=R_i$ for all $i$.
-The volume made of the intersection of a cylindrical annulus and a spherical shell is the following.
+The deprojection algorithm detailed in this appendix is inspired mainly by the method described in the appendix of \cite{mclaughlin1999efficiency}.
+To describe the method, we take a simple example, as shown in Fig. \ref{dep_scheme} \citep[from][]{mclaughlin1999efficiency}.
+We assume that the cluster is a perfect sphere, we divide the sphere into a central core and two spherical shells; the radii of the sphere and the two shells are, respectively, $r_0$, $r_1,$ and $r_2$.
+This sphere is intersected by cylindrical annuli of radii $R_0$,$R_1$ and $R_2$; for simplicity we have $r_i=R_i$ for all $i$.
+The volume made of the intersection of a cylindrical annulus and a spherical shell is the following:

-For the pressure maps, we estimate the noise as the mean pressure in the range [8,10]~Mpc.
-We subtract this noise to 2D radial profiles.
-We then assume that the background has been properly taken into account.
-The pressure in the outer cylinder times its volume is then equal to the pressure in the outer spherical shell times its own volume, so we have
+For the pressure maps, we estimated the noise as the mean pressure in the range [8,10]~Mpc.
+We subtracted this noise from 2D radial profiles.
+We then assumed that the background has been appropriately taken into account.
+The pressure in the outer cylinder times its volume is then equal to the pressure in the external spherical shell times its own volume, so we have

-With $P(R_1,R_2)$ the 2D radial pressure in the cylinder extending from $R_1$ to $R_2$ and $P'(r_1,r_2)$ the 3D-deprojected pressure in the volume $V_{int}(r_1,r_2,R_1,R_2)$. $D$ is the diameter of the cluster, it is defined during the random selection of the external limit of the cluster used for the deprojection.
+With $P(R_1,R_2)$ being the 2D radial pressure in the cylinder extending from $R_1$ to $R_2$ and $P'(r_1,r_2)$ the 3D-deprojected pressure in the volume $V_{int}(r_1,r_2,R_1,R_2)$. $D$ is the diameter of the cluster, it is defined during the random selection of the external limit of the cluster used for the deprojection.
 We then have the expression for $P^{\prime}(r_1,r_2)$: